-When figuring out how far you'll want to go, know that the average paddler (and this includes Wisconsin Canoe staff) travels downriver at 3-4 mph when paddling at a constant rate in normal conditions.
-That means 25 miles will take ~7 to 8 hours of nonstop paddling - no coasting, no breaks, no sandbars.
+When figuring out how far you'll want to go, know that the average paddler (and including Wisconsin Canoe staff) travels downriver at 3-4 mph when paddling at a constant rate in normal conditions.
+That means 25 miles will take ~7 to 8 hours of nonstop paddling - no wind, no coasting, no breaks, no sandbars.

 In our experience, even the most ambitous groups will not want to paddle more than 5 hours in a day (3.5-4 feels like a good, full day) and you'll want to add time for any west winds, floating with the current, and sandbar time.
 (West winds typically pick up in the afternoon - morning paddling is best paddling)